Order my debut book! - 5 Habits of the Tech-Ready Family 📑

 The Complete Guide to Windows (PC) Parental Controls

 The Router is the most important digital hardware in the house!
 And, it’s often the most ignored.
-We joke that routers are the social distance champion of technology.
-But, get this part of your internet safety plan correct!
-You are responsible for every digital click on your home’s network, so be sure to control the router.Popular options for parents are:
+But, you are responsible for every digital click on your home’s network, so monitoring and controlling its activity is important.

 - Gryphon Advance Security & Parental Controls router.
-We have really enjoyed the Gryphon.
-Top-notch set of parental controls.
 This is the router used by our CEO, Chris, with his four children.
 It gives you time control, YouTube Restricted Mode, and more.
 Easy set-up and a parent app that allows you to pause the internet with one touch.

-- Circle acts as an accessory to your router, giving you stronger parental controls over your home’s network.
+- Alternatively, if you love your current router, but simply want to exert more control over it, then we recommend Bark Home.
+It connects to your router, giving you stronger parental controls over your home’s network.
 It’s not a router, but connects to your router.
-Easy-to-use app for you to exert screen time and app control over your kid, but weak on content (porn) with a motivated kid.
+Easy-to-use app for you to exert screen time and app control over your kid.

 Bonus content – we tested the best routers out there and here’s WHY we picked Gryphon.

-Layer 3: Configure Windows Parental Controls.
+Layer 3: The Windows PC Device

-- Sign in at account.microsoft.com/family.
+- Create an account or sign in at account.microsoft.com/family.

 - Select “Child” or “Adult.”